 Alternatively, you can configure LDAP queries to automatically add domain associations.
-For details, see system link-monitor on page 323.
+For details, see system link-monitor on page 306.

 '''

 config domain-association

-edit <domain-association-fqdn> on page 131
+edit <domain-association-fqdn>

-set main-domain <protected-domain-name> on page 131
+set main-domain protected-domain-name>

 next

 end

 '''

 Variable Description Default <domain-association-fqdn></domain-association-fqdn> Enter the fully qualified domain name (FQDN) of a mail domain that you want to use the same settings as the same protected domain.
 Enter the name of the protected domain.
 The associated domain will use the settings of this domain.